Wave propagation and transformation in the frame of magnetohydrodynamics with a vortex electric field: Introduction

 \section{Introduction}

-Approximate description of behavior of magnetized media was suggested by H.Alfven in 1942, and called now as magnetohydrodynamics (MHD).
-It does not take into account displacement electrical current, and therefore it is good only for sufficiently slow processes \cite{kulik,lleldin}.
+Approximate description of behaviour of magnetized media was suggested by H.Alfven in 1942, and called now as magnetohydrodynamics (MHD) \cite{alfven}.
+It does not take into account a displacement electrical current, and therefore it is good only for sufficiently slow processes \cite{alfven,kulik,lleldin}.
 In practice almost all processes with conducting magnetized fluid on Earth satisfy these conditions.
-Presently, laboratory experiments occur in conditions, when displacement currents and generation of electromagnetic waves (EM) become important.
-Namely, it happens in the experiments on the collisions of rapid plasma clods with magnetic walls \cite{sbk21,kns23}.
+Presently laboratory experiments occurs in conditions, when displacement currents and generation of electromagnetic waves (EM) become important.
+Namely, it happens in the experiments on the collisions of rapid plasma clouds with magnetic wall \cite{sbk21,kns23,rig}.

-In some astrophysical objects, such as X-ray pulsars, AGN, GRBs, where strongly magnetized objects moving with relativistic speeds are expected, it is necessary to describe this events by equations with account of displacement currents as well, for having a possibility to describe transformations between MHD and EM waves, which are present is space.
+In astrophysical objects, e.g. X-ray pulsars, AGN, GRB, where strongly magnetized objects, often moving with relativistic speeds are expected, it is necessary to describe these events by equations of relativistic MHD, or of classic MHD with account of displacement currents, for having a possibility to describe transformations between MHD and EM waves, which are present is space.

-As a result of plasma penetration through the magnetic wall we could expect a formation of MHD shock waves, as well as of electromagnetic ones.
+As a result of plasma penetration through the magnetic wall in nonrelativistic laboratory experiments we expect a formation of MHD shock waves, as well as of electromagnetic ones.
 To study these processes we need equations following from hydrodynamic and Maxwell equations, which in the limiting situations describe MHD and EM waves, and are valid for the general case, when both phenomena are present.

-The structure of this paper is as follows.
-In the next, second, section we derive a set of equations following from hydrodynamic and Maxwell equation, without neglecting a displacement current, needed for a formation of EM waves, calling them as electromagnetohydrodynamic (EMHD) equations.
-We consider a plasma with zero viscosity and heat conductivity, but with a finite electric conductivity with a scalar coefficient.
-In the third section we derive the EMHD equations for the plane one-dimensional case.
-Further we find a dispersion equation describing a propagation of a weak linear wave in a magnetized plasma along the $x$ axis, perpendicular to the magnetic field $H_y(x)$, which contains MHD waves as well as sound and EM waves in the limiting cases, and some new types of behavior in a general situation.
-In the last, fifth, section we discuss the results.
+Here we consider a set of equations following from classical HD and Maxwell equation, without neglecting a displacement current, needed for a formation of EM waves, calling them as electromagnetohydrodynamic (MHDE) equations.